 shankar pandit – Late Durgadi’s husband

-Just like it’s politics, football, cinema and songs, Kolkata gets divided over it’s Phuchka too.
-For the unknown, the Phuchka is Kolkata’s version of Paani Puri but just like the famous Chinese dishes in Kolkata have their Kolkata touch, the Kolkata Phuchka is also unique to the city for the stuffing of spicy mashed potato enhanced with gondhoraj lime juice and tangy tamarind water.
-There is rarely a situation where the mashed potato is not customized as per the buyers taste.
-While the Mumbai or the western version is called Pani puri, where the stuffing is primarily the white peas or the matar and the various types of Paani or water that goes as filling (also includes a variant which is little sweet), the Gol Gappas are primarily North Indian.
+Just like its politics, football, cinema, and songs, Kolkata gets divided over its phuchka too.
+For the unknown, the phuchka is Kolkata’s version of paani puri, but just like the famous Chinese dishes in Kolkata have their Kolkata touch, the Kolkata phuchka is also unique to the city for the stuffing of spicy mashed potato enhanced with gondhoraj lime juice and tangy tamarind water.
+There is rarely a situation where the mashed potato is not customised as per the buyer’s taste.
+While the Mumbai, or the western, version is called Pani puri, where the stuffing is primarily the white peas, or the matar, and the various types of paani, or water, that go as filling (also includes a variant which is little sweet), the Gol Gappas are primarily North Indian.
 Just like the Pani puri, the filling here is also focused more on chickpeas rather than aloo.
-It’s also called pani ke bataashe in UP, where the filling is with white peas and options of two or three types of water and same as the ones served in MP.
+In UP, it is also called pani ke bataashe, where the filling consists of white peas and offers two or three types of water, similar to those served in MP.
 Although I must say, I love the name ‘phulki’ in MP.

-Like the presence of roadside Chinese stalls and roll corners are now synonymous with Kolkata streets, the phuchka vendor are not far behind.
+The phuchka vendors are not far behind, just like the roadside Chinese stalls and roll corners that have become synonymous with Kolkata streets.
 It’s almost like a sure shot recipe of success.
 The kolkata phuchka sellers have become legendary and most of the time, the personal connection in addition to the taste that makes a customer loyal to a particular place.
 It’s not only phuchka that one can find within these stalls.
 Although it all started with Phuchkas but innovation has no end.
 One can find Churmur or the crushed phuckhas mashed with the same aloo stuffing with some additional spices, the dahi phuchka where instead of the tamarind water, dahi with a sweet jaggery sauce is used as filler and some sewai sprinkled on the top.
-Some sellers, like the ones at Vivekananda Park, go to an extent of selling a very spicy Alur Dom too.
+Some sellers, like the ones at Vivekananda Park, go to the extent of selling a very spicy Alur Dom too.

 Every Bengali family has a phuchka story and a phuchka champion.
-Long before, when the small cart of Phuchka used to come to the para (the neighborhood as we call in Bengali), it was one of the source of fun and entertainment for all.
-Normally the kids who cannot handle spicy stuff used to have their share first and then the moms and aunties would have there spicy, sour and hot stuff.
+Long before, when the small cart of Phuchka used to come to the para (the neighbourhood, as we call it in Bengali), it was one of the sources of fun and entertainment for all.
+Normally the kids who cannot handle spicy stuff used to have their share first, and then the moms and aunties would have their spicy, sour and hot stuff.
 This was a simple contest of determining the winner.
 Who can have the most?
-No one objected on this as normally phuchka was seen as a replacement of evening snacks.
+No one objected to this, as normally phuchka was seen as a replacement for evening snacks.
 My jethu (father’s elder brother) had a family record of having 80 phuchkas in one go.
-Just as the cricket folklore says in 1989, when Md Azharuddin was going through his lean phase, Zahir Abbas, the legendary Pakistani cricketer had passed some tip to him.
+Just as the cricket folklore says, in 1989, when Md Azharuddin was going through his lean phase, Zahir Abbas, the legendary Pakistani cricketer had passed some tip to him.
 Since then, Azharuddin flourished with runs; it was same for me.

 Best Kolkata Phuchka 4